wclr/yalc/README.md

 ### Publish/push sub-projects

-- Useful for monorepos (projects with multiple sub-projects/packages): `yalc publish package-dir will perform publish operation in nested`package` folder of current working dir.
+- Useful for monorepos (projects with multiple sub-projects/packages): `yalc publish some-project` will perform publish operation in the `./some-project` directory relative to `process.cwd()`

 ### Use with [**Yarn workspaces**](https://yarnpkg.com/lang/en/docs/workspaces/)!